Ovsienko023/Utilities/README.md

 # Utilities
 This repository stores useful classes and functions

+## Pygame
+test cases of the paygame library

 ## class_WrapperBD.py
 Class for connecting to the database using the psycopg2 module